 Technical capacity required

-Technical capacity will be required to host the site, though there are various tech vendors that offer hosting of Decidim.
+Technical capacity will be required to host the site, though there are various tech vendors that offer hosting of Decidim (such as Voca).
 The application itself has a number of features, so those operating on the platform should be comfortable working with complex tech applications and experience with the Ruby coding language.
 More information about hosting the tool is available on GitHub.

 Level of effort to implement